Skip to main content

 There are a few new, well-funded companies that are offering centralized solutions to onboard your users to Lightning.

-Similarly, other startups like Lightspark can offer you APIs, so your users won't even have to pretend to own Bitcoin -- they'll simply get an I.O.U. from Lightspark!
+Startups like Lightspark can offer you APIs, so your users won't even have to pretend to own Bitcoin -- they'll simply get an I.O.U. from Lightspark!
 As long as Lightspark is still running and their servers are online, your users will be able to interact with the Lightning network, using Lightspark as the single trusted intermediary.

 These solutions could be perfect for some applications, and we'd encourage you to stop here if you don't think your users need to self-custody their funds, and/or if you don't really care about centralization risks.